 Materiality for these purposes is determined on both quantitative and qualitative bases.

-The Board assesses independence each year.
+The Board assesses the independence of Directors each year.
 To enable this process, the Directors must provide all information that may be relevant to the assessment.
-As at 30 June 2016 there was one Executive Director and five Non-Executive Directors.
+As at 30 June 2017 there was one Executive Director and five Non-Executive Directors.

 - Gordon Merchant is a substantial shareholder of the Company and a long-serving director, so accordingly he is not considered to be independent of the Company based on the ASX Recommendations.
 Mr Merchant is a founder of the Group and the Board considers that it is in the best interests of all shareholders to have a Director with Mr Merchant's industry and business expertise and Company history as a member of the Board.

-- The remaining three Non-Executive Directors on the Board during the financial year ended 30 June 2016 (Howard Mowlem, Sally Pitkin and Ian Pollard) have no relationships adversely affecting independence and so were deemed independent under the principles set out above.
+- The remaining Non-Executive Directors on the Board during the financial year ended 30 June 2017 (Howard Mowlem, Sally Pitkin, Kim Anderson and Ian Pollard) have no relationships adversely affecting independence and so were deemed independent under the principles set out above.

-The Board considers that the current composition of the Board and its Committees is appropriate because:
+While a majority of the Directors on the Board are not independent, the Board considers that the composition of the Board and its Committees is appropriate because:

 - the Chair of the Board is independent and is not the same person as the CEO;